 - Heat, stirring continually, until coconut oil has melted and is mostly absorbed.
 About 3-5 minutes.

 - Add maple syrup.
 Cook, stirring continually, until absorbed.
 Add ¼ tsp. cinnamon mix until mixture is very soft and no longer sticking to pan.

 - Remove pan from heat and pour banana mixture into large bowl.
 Set aside.

 - Combine salt, baking powder, and flour in medium mixing bowl.
 Set aside.

 - Add applesauce, yogurt, vanilla, and cinnamon to bananas.
 Mix until fully combined.

 - Add eggs.
 Mix until fully combined.

 - Add flour mixture to banana mixture.
-Stir with spatula until combined and no dry flour remains.
+Stir until combined and no dry flour remains.
 Add walnuts if desired.

-- Add coconut oil to mixture, one tablespoon at a time.
+- Add remaining ¼ cup of coconut oil to mixture, one tablespoon at a time.
 Mix until combined.

-- Spray 9x5" loaf pan with nonstick spray and pour banana mixture into pan.
+- Pour banana mixture into prepared loaf pan.
 Bake for 50-55 minutes or until knife comes out clean or internal temp is 170°F.

 - You can swap all-purpose flour for whole wheat flour.
 319 grams of either will work.

 - I usually bake with coarse kosher salt.
 I don't recommend that for this recipe.
 Use fine salt instead.